- If you’re working with a coalition, plan a meeting and agree on activities. See our materials for meetings.

 - Recruit partners to support the work.
 See Who Can Help.

 - Launch a student poster contest or video contest, with winning entries to be displayed during September.
-See page 12 of the Count Us In! toolkit.
+See the Count Us In! toolkit for more information.

 - Enlist health care providers to share information on attendance during back-to-school checkups.
 See our tools for health providers.

 - If you’re planning to look at data, approach appropriate school or district officials about the availability of attendance information.

 - Identify one or two local schools that are bright spots.
 These schools serve low-income students, but have better-than-average attendance can inspire others to act.
 Learn how to identify positive outliers.

 - Enlist elected officials to sign proclamations.
 See page 13 of the Count Us In! toolkit.